thosgood/this-weeks-finds/markdown/151-200/week174.md

                       -------->-------
                              fg'

-This process, called \"whiskering\", is not really a new operation. f.S is really just the horizontal composite of these 2-morphisms:
+This process, called "whiskering", is not really a new operation. f.S is really just the horizontal composite of these 2-morphisms:

                           f           f'